-- 1. Maximum pressure in any part of the system cannot exceed 3000 psi. - 2.
-Heats of multiple bikes at a time on a 400-600 ft course. - 3.
-Standing start, one rider on vehicle, no pushing. - 4.
-Each team is allowed up to two attempts and must use the same rider in both attempts. - 5.
-Maximum time allowed per attempt is three minutes. - 6.
-Best time for places 1st, 2nd, and 3rd. - 7.
+- 1. Riders are allotted 10 minutes just before the sprint race to store hydraulic energy in their accumulator (charge the accumulator).
+The accumulator cannot have any hydraulic charge before this period. - 2.
+Maximum pressure in any part of the system cannot exceed 3000 psi. - 3.
+Heats of multiple bikes at a time on a 400-600 ft course. - 4.
+Standing start, one rider on vehicle, no pushing. - 5.
+Each team is allowed up to two attempts and must use the same rider in both attempts. - 6.
+Maximum time allowed per attempt is three minutes. - 7.
+Best time for places 1st, 2nd, and 3rd. - 8.
 Timing in Minutes: seconds: tenths of seconds: hundredths of seconds.